-The VACAR Reserve Sharing Agreement (VRSA) was a combination of agreements among the entities in the VACAR Subregion including Dominion.64 VACAR is a subregion of the SERC Reliability Corporation (SERC) region.
+The VACAR Reserve Sharing Agreement (VRSA) was a combination of agreements among the entities in the VACAR Subregion including Dominion.59 VACAR is a subregion of the SERC Reliability Corporation (SERC) region.
 The VRSA was terminated on October 1, 2022.
-The agreement required that each entity maintain primary reserves to meet the VACAR contingency reserve commitment (VACAR reserves) and deploy such reserves in the case of an emergency (e.g. loss of a unit in VACAR).65 Dominion was the only party to the VRSA that is also a transmission owner and a generation owner in PJM.
+The agreement required that each entity maintain primary reserves to meet the VACAR contingency reserve commitment (VACAR reserves) and deploy such reserves in the case of an emergency (e.g. loss of a unit in VACAR).60 Dominion was the only party to the VRSA that is also a transmission owner and a generation owner in PJM.
 The VRSA was not a public agreement.
 PJM was not a party to the VRSA.
-However, as the reliability coordinator for Dominion Virginia Power, PJM is responsible for scheduling Dominion's required reserves in the SERC region as described in the PJM manuals.66

-There were issues with the VRSA.
-PJM implemented reserve market changes on October 1, 2022.
-These changes included the consolidation of synchronized reserves tier 1 and tier 2 and the reserve must offer requirement.
-With these changes, it would not be possible for Dominion to hold reserves to meet its obligations under the VRSA without failing the must offer requirement in PJM.
+However, as the reliability coordinator for Dominion Virginia Power, PJM is responsible for scheduling Dominion's required reserves in the SERC region as described in the PJM manuals.61 changes, it would not be possible for Dominion to hold reserves to meet its obligations under the VRSA without failing the must offer requirement in PJM.
 Under the reserve market changes, it would not be possible for Dominion to meet both the VRSA and the PJM reserve rules.
 The Market Monitor recommended that the details of VACAR Reserve Sharing Agreement (VRSA) be made public, including any responsibilities assigned to PJM and including the amount of reserves that Dominion commits to meet its obligations under the VRSA.
-The Market Monitor recommended that the VRSA be terminated and, if necessary, replaced by a reserve sharing agreement between PJM and VACAR South, similar to agreements between PJM and other bordering areas.
-67 On October 1, 2022, the VRSA was terminated.
+The Market Monitor recommended that the VRSA be terminated and, if necessary, replaced by a reserve sharing agreement between PJM and VACAR South, similar to agreements between PJM and other bordering areas.62 On October 1, 2022, the VRSA was terminated.